El-Merovingio/simple-rust-proxy/README.md

 ## Usage

-Run the proxy server with the base URL as an argument:
+Run the proxy server with the base URL as an argument, for instance:
 ```sh
 cargo run http://localhost:1234
 ```